slsdetectorgroup/sls_detector/README.md

 ### Install using conda ###

 Binaries are available using conda.
-This installs both the detector software and the Python interface.
+This installs both the sls_detector_lib and the Python interface.

 ```bash